The arctic is melting and they are still mining

 Coal mining has long been a major industry on Svalbard, and many of the buildings in Longyearbyen have a mining history [the artist residency building was originally used as the miners’ store].
 All historical mining structures and artifacts are protected as culturally significant.

-But it still has a presence.
+But the coal and the mines still have a presence.

 The road to the mine cuts an obvious path up the hill, coal dust spills out onto the snow leaving a dark smudge on the landscape, and trucks rumble from the mine to the port with great regularity.